OPRAH'S DEAD SON

 "That's him, this is me."
 Becky indicates the entrance to the storm cellar with her thumb and points a finger at the front of her dress.
 "He can do all kinds of things nobody can do, but so what?
 Does that mean we have to do everything his way?"

-"Aren't you both a little young to be getting married?"
+"Aren't you both a little, um, on the young side to be getting married?"

 "Nah, it's all set.
 That's what we're on our way to go to but I wanted you to see this froufrou dress grandma Oprah got Isaac to say he wants me to wear first."